-In a separate publication, a novel taxonomy to classify and distinguish uncertainties in software architectures is proposed [3].
+In a separate publication an author proposed a novel taxonomy to classify and distinguish uncertainties in software architectures.
+(Reference will be ready for camera-ready version.)
 The purpose of this taxonomy is to enable software architects to structurally distinguish types of uncertainties and estimate their impact on software architectures.
 It is hierarchically structured with 10 categories below the root and 32 classes as leafs.
-The taxonomy is applied on the architecture documentation of an open-source contact tracing app (CWA) to extract and classify several types of uncertainties.
-The author applied the presented evaluation process for this taxonomy2 wrt. structure3, applicability, and purpose.
+In the publication, the taxonomy is applied on the architecture documentation of an open-source contact tracing app (CWA) to extract and classify several types of uncertainties.
+Besides that, the author applied the presented evaluation process for this taxonomy.

 Regarding the structure's suitability, the author evaluated the generality and appropriateness wrt. the uncertainties found in the documentation, yielding a laconicity of 1.0 and a lucidity of 1.0 as well as a completeness of 0.97 and a soundness of 0.97.
 The taxonomy's orthogonality was not evaluated with an orthogonality matrix.
 Instead, the author analyzed the found and classified types of uncertainty and argued that the classes are independent wrt. their statement of impact.
 Consequently, the evidence for the taxonomy's orthogonality is unstructured and potentially incomplete.
 Next, the taxonomy's applicability was demonstrated.
 The author showed how the uncertainty taxonomy can be applied to extract uncertainties from the documentation and estimate their impact on the software architecture.
 However, as the author did not conduct a user study, it is impossible to make statements about the taxonomy's reliability, correctness, and ease of use.
 While the applicability was demonstrated, the author deemed it sufficient enough to finally evaluate the taxonomy's purpose.
 First, the relevance of each category and class was justified to help distinguish types of uncertainties and estimate their impact resulting in a fraction of relevant classes and categories of 1.0.
-Next, the novelty of the taxonomy was determined wrt. three existing taxonomies for uncertainty [4, 15, 18].
+Next, the novelty of the taxonomy was determined wrt. three existing taxonomies for uncertainty [3, 14, 17].
 The overall innovation is 0.59 and the adaptation is 0.22, highlighting that most of the classes were adapted or newly created to serve the taxonomy's purpose.
 Last but not least, the taxonomy's significance was measured relative to the three aforementioned taxonomies.
-In fact, all three were applied to classify the 28 uncertainties described in the CWA case.
-Comparing the classification results, the best previous taxonomy, i.e, [18], produced 8 equivalence classes, whereas the author's taxonomy yielded 21.
-The classification delta is approx. 0.46, indicating a considerable improvement relative to the three previous taxonomies.
+In fact, all three were applied to classify the sification results, the best previous taxonomy, i.e, [17], produced 8 equivalence classes, whereas the author's taxonomy yielded 21.